NathaliaReyes/e-commerce-back-end/README.md

 This application provides a back-end for an e-commerce site.
 You can test the API endpoints using a tool like Postman or Insomnia.

 The API has endpoints for three different categories: Products, Categories, and Tags.
 Each category has endpoints for creating, reading, updating, and deleting data.
+Go to the Assets file and find the POSTMAN collection file, run the file in the software and follow instructions below:

 - **Products**: Use the `/api/products` endpoint to create and read products.
 You can also use `/api/products/:id` endpoint to read, update, or delete on a specific product.